tillahoffmann/doit_interface/README.rst

 Use tasks as :code:`file_dep` or :code:`task_dep`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-:class:`doit_interface.normalize_dependencies` normalizes file and task dependencies such that task objects can be used as dependencies (in addition file and task names).
+:class:`.normalize_dependencies` normalizes file and task dependencies such that task objects can be used as dependencies (in addition file and task names).

 .. doctest:: normalize_dependencies